sabre-io/sabre.io/source/dav/building-a-caldav-client.md

 The `PROPFIND` request is a HTTP request, defined by [WebDAV][rfc4918].
-`PROPFIND` allos the client to fetch properties from a url.
+`PROPFIND` allows the client to fetch properties from a url.

 CalDAV uses many properties like this, but in this case we just fetch the 'displayname', which is the human-readable name the user gave the calendar, and